Education Psychology Service

 - Why is there an Educational Psychology Service?

 - What work does the Educational Psychology Service undertake?

 - When does an Educational Psychologist usually get involved?

-- Can I refuse to give my permission for the Educational Psychologist to become involved?
+- Can Parents refuse to give permission for the Educational Psychologist to become involved?

 - Where can I find out about Special Educational Needs?

 - Who do I contact if I want further information?